What is

 Welcome to Recovery Writes!

-By sitting myself in front of an open notebook, pen in hand, I have been writing my way through my recovery, finding the ability to put into words the thoughts and feelings that I wasn’t able to articulate in sessions with my treatment team.
+By sitting myself in front of an open notebook or open doc, I’ve been writing my way through my recovery, finding the ability to put into words the thoughts and feelings that I wasn’t able to articulate in sessions with my treatment team.

-Through writing, I’ve been able to be unabashedly honest, free of self-consciously stumbling over my words, and free to express myself at times when my mind and my mouth couldn’t quite connect.
+Through writing, I can be unabashedly honest, free of self-consciously stumbling over my words, and able to express myself at times when my mind and my mouth couldn’t quite connect.

-I’ve created Recovery Writes to encourage others who are struggling with food and body image to find hope and solace on the page and to feel less alone while embroiled in the isolation that is an eating disorder.
+I’ve created Recovery Writes to encourage others who are struggling with food and body image to find hope and solace on the page and to feel less alone while embroiled in the isolation of an eating disorder.

 When I’m not writing, I’m fawning over every dog I see, going for walks in nature, attempting crossword puzzles, or digging into a good memoir.